ryanuber/go-license/README.md

 (text).
 This makes it easy to just throw a blob of text in and get a standardized license identifier string out.

+It is also possible to have `go-license` guess the file name that contains the license data.
+This is done by scanning a directory for well-known license file names.

 ## Example

 ```go